akhil27051999/Automation_Testing_of_Git_Commands_using_Github_Actions/README.md

 │      └── git_commands_workflow.yml
 └── git_commands/
     └── git_commands.txt
 ```

+## 🏁 Getting Started

+- ✅ Fork or Clone the repository.
+- 📝 Add or modify Git commands in `git_commands.txt`.
+- 🔀 Push changes to trigger the workflow automatically.
+- ⚙️ Or go to GitHub Actions > Run Workflow to trigger manually.
+- 📊 View execution output and logs in the Actions tab.

 ## ⚙️ How It Works

 When git_commands.txt is updated (via push) or the workflow is manually triggered: